 The year 2012/13 can be characterised as a year of partnerships and creating the conditions for our new, diverse and innovative economy to thrive.
-The spectacle of the global premiere for The Hobbit: An Unexpected Journey, the Royal Visit of Charles, Prince of Wales and Camilla, Duchess of Cornwall, and the inaugural AFL premiership match held outside Australia excited the Capital.
+The spectacle of the global premiere for The Hobbit: An Unexpected Journey, the Royal Visit of Prince Charles and Lady Camilla and the pageantry of the first AFL premiership match held outside Australia excited the Capital, and the powerful Matariki storm reminded us of the increasing threat of climate change.

-The year was also about resilience: city resilience through stronger buildings and robust emergency responses; community resilience through stronger partnerships with social agencies, schools, community groups and neighbourhoods; economic resilience through the continued diversification of the Wellington economy, fostering the development of our innovative companies and promoting the export of our ideas and products to the world.
+The year was also about resilience: City resilience through stronger buildings and robust emergency responses; Community resilience through stronger partnerships with social agencies, schools, community groups and neighbourhoods; Economic resilience through the continued diversification of the Wellington economy, fostering the development of our innovative companies and promoting the export of our ideas and products to the world.